Beyond the rescue: saving a life means preserving a story

 "I have a salon back in Libya.
 I was making money, but when I am making money and my life is not even secured, what kind of money is that?
 I left everything...
 I left it all behind, because I felt that my life and that of my child and my husband was more important than anything.

 "Our faith was over until you guys came.
-It was really, one of the happiest days in my life.
-I never knew I was going to make it, when we left.
+It was really, one of the happiest days of my life.
+I never knew I was going to make it when we left.

 Risky and dangerous journey